 Further east are all the hidden inlets and coves of Buzzards Bay, just waiting to be explored.
 One of the top beach destinations in the United States, Cape Cod and the Islands offer more than 100 public beaches.
 The northern bay side of the Cape is ideal for families with young children, while the ocean-side beaches offer roaring surf.
 Riding high among America’s top ten beaches is Coast Guard Beach, one of several that are part of the Cape Cod National Seashore.
 Some visitors come to swim and picnic, others to spot wildlife, such as the piping plover.
 Many just want to savor the stunning seascape of dunes, broad shoreline and Atlantic Ocean.

 The scenic beaches on the islands of Martha’s Vineyard and Nantucket, just off Cape Cod, have long been firm favorites with the summer crowds and celebrities.
 Catch the regular passenger ferry from Falmouth, Hyannis, Nantucket, New Bedford and Woods Hole (Massachusetts), Quonset Point (Rhode Island), Montauk and New York City (New York).
 Read more about Massachusetts beaches and Massachusetts in summer.
-See this helpful map of Cape Cod and Island beaches.

 New Hampshire may have a mere 18 miles of coastline, but this stretch includes excellent sandy beaches.
 Hampton Beach State Park is a local favorite, famous for family fun, with entertainment above and beyond mere swimming and sunning.
 As well as international sand castle competitions, there are 18 fireworks displays this summer on Wednesday nights, free evening concerts, and a Children’s Festival in mid-August.